 Scooba, MS 39358-0158

 EMCC's online catalog for fall 2016 includes nearly 200 courses in 29 academic disciplines.
 Popular subjects include biology, history, mathematics, and psychology.
 Additional courses are available through the Mississippi Virtual Community College catalog.

 EMCC’s online programs use the Canvas learning management platform.
-A detailed step-by-step guide for prospective online students is available on the school's website, as is a 'cheat sheet' for enrolled online learners.
 Online students may be required to visit the EMCC campus in order to purchase course materials; a complete course-by-course list of books and other required materials for the 2016-17 academic year is available.

 Winterville, NC 28590

 Pitt offers 50 online programs for distance learners.
 These include 10 exclusively online associate degree options in fields like early childhood education, health information technology, marketing, and office administration.
 Additionally, 31 online certificate programs are available; most of these options are concentrated in computer programming, early childhood education, or healthcare.
 Students can also pursue nine online diplomas in fields ranging from dental office administration to nuclear medicine technology.

 Pitt's online programs use Moodle.
 The school's online courses offer a combination of exclusively online and hybrid programs.
 All first-time freshmen -- including distance learners -- must attend the on-campus new student orientation prior to beginning their first semester.